BCFCODE/JST/README.md

 JST is more than just a code repository—it's a complete learning ecosystem for JavaScript developers.
 Whether you're a beginner building foundational skills or an experienced coder diving into DSAA, this project offers practical exercises, modular code, and rigorous testing to reinforce your knowledge.

 - **DSAA Focus**: Concentrate on Data Structures (arrays, linked lists, trees, graphs) and Algorithms (sorting, searching, recursion, dynamic programming) with real-world JavaScript implementations.
 - **Anki Deck**: We share a curated Anki deck with flashcards covering JS concepts, DSAA topics, and code snippets for effective memorization through spaced repetition.
-Download it [here](link-to-anki-deck) (over 1,000 cards included!).
+Download it [here](https://github.com/BCFCODE/JST/tree/main/Anki) (over 200 cards included!).
 - **Extensive Testing**: Over 4,000 Vitest tests for training exercises, ensuring you practice edge cases, debugging, and optimization.

 Ready to level up your JS skills?
 Join BCFCODE and start coding!